Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 The Hip Flexor Stretch & Rotation is an effective, easy exercise.
 It will loosen up your hip muscles.

-- Bend your knee and place your right foot on the floor in front of your body.
+- Place your right foot on the floor in front of your body.

 - Lean forward so your left hip stretches towards the floor.